misjoinder/EXIFzero/README.md

 EXIFzero
 ========

-Zero out EXIF data to anonymize your photos.
+Zero out EXIF to anonymize your photos.
+Removes identifiable metadata on location, time, camera, and mobile device.

 Works on files with jpg, jpeg, JPG, JPEG extensions.

 Usage: